 Despite her Hollywood successes, Skaggs left her career midstream and in 1990 moved to the quiet serenity of a rainforest on the Big Island of Hawaii.
 There, she says, “I was able to strip away the inessential and so discover the process in which to paint that which I had only encountered in my own mind.”
 While on her quest, she served as President of the Hawaii Island Humane Society, “building empathy for those who cannot speak for themselves.”
 Her next decade was spent “uncovering the only thing I was ever meant for—the door that opened to the rest of my life.”
 One day, after a dead-end search to find an original piece of artwork for her home, Christina became determined to try her own hand at fine art; she walked through that open door and never looked back.
 Her first collection was exhibited in 2007 at a small island restaurant, where the sold out-show was reviewed in the Hawaii Tribune Herald as “the rarest of events; a unique experience.”

-Last year, one of Skaggs’ distinctive paintings was selected by Dr. Maryam Ekhtiar, Associate Curator of Islamic Art, Metropolitan Museum of Art, in New York City, for display at the 5th Annual Juried International Exhibition of Contemporary Islamic Art, Dallas, Texas – a tremendous honor.
-Earlier in the year, James Jensen, Curator of Contemporary Art, Honolulu Museum of Art, selected Skaggs’ artwork for a National Centennial Exhibition at Schaefer International Gallery, Maui.
-Her paintings have been collected for exhibition at five-star resorts and hotels, other luxury commercial spaces, and high-end private homes throughout the world.
-Skaggs’ originality and technique continue to evolve far from the opposing landscapes of her childhood and the fast pace of her career in California in yet another alternate universe – from her quiet and beautiful rainforest studio where her singular artistry emerges to enchant and delight.
+Throughout her career, Skagg’s artwork has been selected for juried exhibition, and, recently, it was chosen two years in a row for display at the International Exhibition of Contemporary Islamic Art, Dallas, Texas.
+In 2016, Dr. Maryam Ekhtiar, Associate Curator of Islamic Art, Metropolitan Museum of Art, New York City, selected Skaggs’ work, and in 2017 this honor was repeated when Dr. Linda Komaroff, Curator of Islamic Art, Los Angeles County Museum of Art also nominated Skaggs.
+Both honors followed soon after James Jensen, Curator of Contemporary Art, Honolulu Museum of Art, selected artwork by Skaggs’ for the National Centennial Exhibition at Schaefer International Gallery, Maui.
+Skaggs’ paintings are collected and exhibited at five-star resorts and hotels, other luxury commercial spaces, and high-end private homes throughout the world.
+Her originality and technique continue to evolve far from the opposing landscapes of her childhood and the fast pace of her former Hollywood career in yet another alternate universe for her – from a unique, quiet, and very beautiful rainforest studio where her singular artistry emerges to enchant and delight.